asritha1620/sql_result_gen/README.md

 # Text-to-SQL Proof of Concept

 ## Overview
-This project is a proof-of-concept (PoC) Text-to-SQL system designed to answer natural language questions about business data.
+This project is a proof-of-concept (PoC) Text-to-SQL system designed to answer natural language questions about port financials and operations.
 It uses a FastAPI backend for the API and a Streamlit frontend for the user interface.
 The system interprets user questions, generates appropriate SQL queries, executes them against a SQLite database, and returns concise natural language responses.

 The data includes:
-- **Financial Data**: Quarterly financial statements (revenue, net income, assets, liabilities) and annual performance metrics.
+- **Balance Sheet**: Financial position data including assets, liabilities, etc.
+- **Cash Flow Statement**: Cash inflows and outflows.
+- **Consolidated P&L**: Profit and loss statements.
+- **Quarterly P&L**: Detailed quarterly financials.
+- **ROCE External/Internal**: Return on Capital Employed metrics.
-- **Operational Data**: Cargo volumes handled at various international ports over time.
+- **Volumes**: Cargo volumes at various ports.
+- **Containers**: Container handling data.
+- **RORO**: Roll-on/Roll-off vehicle data.

 ## Setup Instructions
 1. **Clone or Download the Repository**: Ensure all files are in the project directory.